Buccal Fat Removal

-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Furthermore, plastic surgery of the face can produce varying results.
 A consultation will help establish reasonable expectations about what cheek (buccal) fat removal can and cannot accomplish as well as any anatomic and/or physiological factors that may influence your results.
 As with all facial plastic surgery procedures, results can vary.

 Recovery from cheek (buccal) fat removal is specific to the individual.
 The duration of recovery will vary from person to person.The recovery time for this procedure is approximately 5 to 7 days for most individuals.

 Swelling and bruising are typically minimal after the procedure.
 Patients may experience some temporary tightness in their jaw which can last for a few days.
 No sutures need to be removed.
 Swelling and bruising are expected to significantly improve and resolve over a period of days.

 If incisions are placed on the inside of the cheeks, the incisions are very small and the sutures dissolve on their own.
 There are no external incisions necessary to remove cheek (buccal) fat.